opengeospatial/CRS-Gridded-Geodetic-data-eXchange-Format/scripts/README.md

 The following options apply to NetCDF input (I) and output (O):

-  "use_nested_grids" (O) Generate NetCDF with nested grid definition (true or false, default true) "simplify_1param_grids" (O) Grids with just one parameter are created with just 2 dimensions (default false) "write_cdl" (O) Generate an output CDL file as well as a NetCDF file (default false) "use_compound_types" (O) Use compound types (very limited test implementation) (default false)
+  "use_nested_grids" (O) Generate NetCDF with nested grid definition (true or false, default true) "write_cdl" (O) Generate an output CDL file as well as a NetCDF file (default false) "use_compound_types" (O) Use compound types (very limited test implementation) (default false)